Vlorsutes has dabbled in all sorts of different things over the years but has always had a bit of a passion for writing.

 When a franchise becomes popular enough, fan theories regarding specific events about it are inevitably going to surface.
-From James Bond being a code name given to MI6 agents in order to explain the different actors to play the role over the years to Super Mario Bros 3 is actually a theatrical play performed on a stage, fan theories are a common way to explain away plotholes that people may notice in an artistic work, or to connect seemingly unconnected elements in order to explain or predict a future plot point.
+From James Bond being a code name given to MI6 agents in order to explain the different actors playing the role over the years to Super Mario Bros 3 actually being a theatrical play performed on a stage, fan theories are a common way to explain plotholes that people may notice in an artistic work, connect seemingly unconnected elements in order to explain, or predict a future plot point.

 The fan base of the revived Doctor Who series have been known proponents to the creation of fan theories, due in no small part to the plots of the episodes themselves.
 Starting in 2005 with the episode "Rose", the revived series, headed first by Russell T. Davies and presently by Steven Moffat, has introduced plot points that, while seemingly insignificant to the episode it appears in, ends up being a major factor in later episodes when the connection of those points are made.
 While fans were initially unaware of these two to have elements connecting the entire season together, nowadays it's common to analyze every episode in detail to see if there is some connection between them.

 A fan theory that's been making its way around the Doctor Who community as of late has developed around the Doctor's most recent, and perhaps most enigmatic, companion, Clara Oswald.
 Is it possible that she has connections to events from the Ninth Doctor season and is in some way a creation of Rose Tyler's?